arnabs542/interviewpractice/arrays/n-repeated-element-in-size-2n-array.md

 \[a,**x**,**x**,b\]

-We rely on this property to reduce space usage down to constant.
+We rely on this property to reduce space usage down to separated.